Rabby-551/Rabby-551/README.md

 ---

 ### <h1>🌟 Introduction</h1>

-Hello there! 👋 I'm Nur Mohammad, a dedicated Backend Developer with a strong command of the MERN Stack, particularly focused on Node.js and MongoDB.
-With over 2 years of experience building scalable and efficient backend systems, I specialize in crafting robust APIs, managing complex data relationships, and implementing secure authentication systems.
+Hello there! 👋 I'm Raziul Islam Rabby, a dedicated Flutter Developer with a strong grasp of Dart and cross-platform mobile development.
+With over 1 years of experience building performant, responsive, and beautiful mobile apps, I specialize in crafting seamless user experiences, integrating APIs, and managing complex state with solutions like GetX and Provider.

-🚀 I'm driven by curiosity and continuous learning—always exploring the latest backend technologies, best practices, and architectural patterns.
-From building secure authentication flows to leading server-side logic for multiplayer games and enterprise platforms, I approach every project with precision and passion.
+🚀 I'm driven by curiosity and continuous learning—always exploring the latest Flutter features, UI/UX trends, and architectural best practices.
+From designing custom widgets to building scalable mobile solutions for startups and enterprise clients, I bring precision, performance, and passion to every project.

-🚀 Feel free to reach out for collaboration or projects!
+📱 Feel free to reach out for collaboration or projects!

 ---

-### 🧑💻 Status And Info
+🧑💻 Status And Info
-- 🌱 Currently mastering Node.js and Nest.js, diving deeper into Microservices Architecture, and exploring Enterprise Backend Solutions.
+🌱 Currently mastering Flutter animations, advanced state management (GetX, Riverpod), and exploring clean architecture for scalable mobile apps.

-- 💬 Love discussing JavaScript, TypeScript, API Design, Authentication Systems, and Scalable Backend Architectures.
+💬 Love discussing Dart, UI/UX design patterns, API integration, Firebase, and responsive design techniques.

-- 📬 Reach me at nurmohammad0605@gmail.com.
+📬 Reach me at nurmohammad0605@gmail.com.

-- 🎯 Fun fact: I genuinely enjoy debugging complex issues and building full backend systems from scratch — it's like solving puzzles for fun!
+🎯 Fun fact: I genuinely enjoy solving complex UI challenges and turning beautiful designs into pixel-perfect, high-performance apps — it's like art meets logic!

-- 💡 Passionate about applying the latest backend technologies in real-world applications, from game platforms to enterprise services.
+💡 Passionate about building real-world cross-platform apps that are fast, maintainable, and delightful to use.

-- 🌐 Active learner and contributor in the dev community — always open to knowledge sharing and collaboration.
+🌐 Active learner and contributor in the dev community — always open to sharing knowledge, feedback, and code.

-- ✨ My mantra: "Strong backends build seamless experiences."
+✨ My mantra: "Beautiful apps aren't just designed — they're engineered with Flutter."
 ---

 ### 🚀 Professional Skills